How To Clean A Sump Pump

 Because sump pumps are so essential to preventing water damage, it is recommended that you let a professional handle the more intensive annual cleaning.
 An expert will also be able to perform a thorough inspection during this time, identifying any broken parts or other malfunctions that could spell trouble.

 Hamm and Sons Plumbing has been helping Indianapolis residents with their sump pumps since 1984.
-We offer cleaning, inspections, and repairs, with 24-hour availability for emergencies.
-To schedule a visit from one of our master plumbers, call 317-202-9853.
+We offer cleaning, inspections, and repair services.